Understanding the Opportunity Cost of an Action

 If it switches to Y, profit = $30 × 3 × 1,000 = $90,000.

 Choosing X yields an opportunity cost of $10,000 (the forgone profit from Y).
-On the flip side, if the firm values market diversification or risk reduction, the decision may involve non‑monetary opportunity costs as well Practical, not theoretical..
+Even so, if the firm values market diversification or risk reduction, the decision may involve non‑monetary opportunity costs as well Not complicated — just consistent.
+Worth knowing..

 4. Real‑World Applications